Smartling/SmartlingHelp/_articles/manage-content/jobs.md

 You should be careful using Job auto-creation in projects where you already have integration with Jobs API.
 Make sure scheduled Jobs and Jobs created via API don't try to get the same content added.

-**Can I schedule job creation to more than one time a day?**
-You can create multiple rules to run at the same day.
-Also you can use the same text for the Job name in each rule configuration.

 **I set up the rules but Jobs are not created, what might be wrong?**

 Make sure content is not automatically authorized on the upload.
 Job will be created only if there is content that is not yet authorized and not yet in the job.